Oxford and Cambridge Maths Interview Questions

 Personal Statement Questions

 The idea behind these questions is straightforward: the admissions tutor wants to discuss something in your Personal Statement.
-However, they are not as common because Cambridge admissions tutors typically focus less on your Personal Statement and are more interested in testing your mathematical ability.
+However, they are not as common because Oxford and Cambridge admissions tutors typically focus less on your Personal Statement and are more interested in testing your mathematical ability.

 If an interviewer does reference your statement, they will likely be seeking more information about an experience you’ve had or a super-curricular activity you’ve participated in.
 These questions are easy to address; just offer additional context about what you wrote and be honest in your response.